Spontaneous Twin Symmetry Breaking

 \section{Minimal model with exact twin symmetry}

-Nonzero Higgs mass comes from $SU(4)$ breaking.
-To be more specific, let us consider an effective scalar potential, \bea V(h_A,\,h_B)=\frac{\l}{4} \left( h_A^2+h_B^2-f^2\right)^2 +\Delta V(h_A,\,h_B), \eea where $h_A$ and $h_B$ are classical Higgs fields of each sector.
+Explicit breaking of the global $SU(4)$ is necessary for the nonzero Higgs mass.
+Without violating $Z_2$ symmetry, there are three sources of explicit $SU(4)$ breaking: quartic interaction, gauge interaction and Yukawa interaction.
+To be more specific, let us consider an effective scalar potential, \bea V(h_A,\,h_B)=\frac{\l}{4} \left( h_A^2+h_B^2-f^2\right)^2 +\Delta V(h_A,\,h_B), \eea where $h_A$ and $h_B$ are classical Higgs field of each sector.
 Here, $\Delta V$ denotes terms breaking $SU(4)$ explicitly, but preserving $Z_2$.
 A mixed quartic term $h_A^2h_B^2$ is the leading term to break $SU(4)$\footnote{$h_A^2 h_B^2$ is equivalent to $-(h_A^4+h_B^4)/2$ if we redefine $\l$ and $f$.}.
 Gauge and Yukawa interactions will also contribute to $\Delta V$ through loops.

-By replacing $h_A=f \cos \theta$ and $h_B=f \sin \theta$, we can obtain the potential along the flat direction for the case when $\l \gg \l_{\rm mix}$.
+By replacing $h_A=f \cos \theta$ and $h_B=f \sin \theta$, we can obtain the potential along the flat direction for the case when $V\gg \Delta V$.
 We denote it by $f^4 \hat V(\theta)$ in this paper.
 Since $\hat V(\theta)$ is a periodic function with periodicity $\pi/2$ and symmetric under $Z_2:\,\theta\to \pi/2-\theta$, we can apply the Fourier expansion \bea \hat V(\theta) = \sum_n c_n \cos (4 n \theta) \eea with coefficients $c_n$.